Book of Saint Albans: Juliana Berners

 Juliana Berners is mentioned in the 1486 edition, but little is known about her life.
 She is said to have been the Benedictine prioress of the Priory of St. Mary of Sopwell, near St Albans in Hertfordshire.
 She was probably born into the nobility, which would explain her level of education and her love of field sports.
 It is not clear how much of The Book of Saint Albans was written by Juliana Berners, but she is most commonly associated with the treatise on hunting.

 Her name was changed by Wynkyn de Worde to "Dame Julyans Bernes" in his edition.
 There is no such person to be found in the pedigree of the Berners family, but there is a gap in the records of the priory of Sopwell between 1430 and 1480.
 De Worde's edition (fol.
 1496), also without a title-page, begins: "This present boke shewyth the manere of hawkynge and huntynge: and also of diuysynge of Cote armours.
 It shewyth also a good matere belongynge to horses: wyth other comendable treatyses.
 And ferdermore of the blasynge of armys: as hereafter it maye appere."
-This edition was adorned by three woodcuts, and included a Treatyse of fysshynge wyth an Angle, not contained in the St Albans edition.
+This edition was adorned by three woodcuts, and included a "Treatyse of fysshynge wyth an Angle", not contained in the St Albans edition.

 Joseph Haslewood, who published a facsimile of Wynkyn de Worde's edition (London, 1811, folio) with a biographical and bibliographical notice, examined with the greatest care Berner's claims to authorship.
 He assigned to her little else in the Boke except part of the treatise on hawking and the section on hunting.

 Hawking (falconry)

 The hawking treatise is considered to be adapted from the Booke of Hawkyng after Prince Edwarde Kyng of Englande, a manuscript of the reign of Edward IV of England (BL Harley Collection 2340).
-The work is not intended as a full practical treatise, but to introduce the technical language, and to describe feeding and illnesses, for an owner who needs to take an interest.
+The work is not intended as a full practical treatise, but to introduce the technical language, and to describe feeding and illnesses, for an owner who wishes to take an interest.

 The work provides this hierarchy of raptors and the social ranks for which each bird was supposedly appropriate.